-- A. Obtained an understanding of the management's control system and determined whether the contract had been created or significantly changed with respect to estimated cost. - B. Obtained the newly added construction contract list for this fiscal year, and ensured that the total contract price is equal to the amount being used to calculate construction contract revenue.
-Ensured that any additional construction supplement can be traced back to supplementary contracts. - C. Checked the construction costs incurred estimation sheets in the current period, and sampled the basis of estimation and subcontract amount, and ensured that it has been approved appropriately by the management. - D. Checked the rationality of significant changes in the estimation of construction cost, and sample tested whether the revised plan had been approved by the management. - E. Obtained the billing details and selected samples of related vouchers by using statistical procedure to check the correctness of input cost in engineering reports and computation of percentage of completion.
+- A. Obtained an understanding of the management's control system and determined whether the contract had been created or significantly changed with respect to estimated cost. - B. Obtained the newly added construction contracts list for this fiscal year, and checked whether the total contract price is equal to the amount being used to calculate construction contract revenue.
+Ascertained whether any additional construction supplements can be traced back to supplementary contracts. - C. Checked the significant newly added construction projects, sample tested the construction costs incurred, estimation sheets and subcontract plans, and ascertained whether these have been approved appropriately by the management. - D. Checked the significant changes in the estimation of construction cost, and ascertained whether the revised plan had been approved by the management. - E. Obtained the billing details and selected samples of related vouchers by using statistical procedure to check the correctness of input cost in engineering reports and computation of percentage of completion.